FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Experiments and Results

 We show results of HPCG in terms of both performance measured in FLOPS (floating point operations per second) and application efficiency.
 In our work, we have defined application efficiency of an execution as the ratio of the performance (in FLOPS) per core of that execution to the performance (in FLOPS) per core of the failure-free execution at 1024 processes.
-Under failure conditions, the program will incur additional time or redundancy-based overheads, which will lead to a lower performance and, thus, a lower efficiency for that scale.
-Essentially, increasing the number of processors increases the total work (floating point operations) done but within the same time period, and thus, floating point operations per second (FLOPS) is the metric used to measure performance.
-When the number of processors doubles, the number of FLOPS should double.
-However, due to communication overheads, the number of FLOPS does not truly double.
-There is some efficiency loss incurred when increasing the number of processes.
-This efficiency is computed as the ratio of the factor of increase in the work done to the factor of increase in the number of processors, and is used as the metric used to measure the scalability of a system.
+Under failure conditions, the program will incur additional time or redundancy-based overheads, which will lead to a lower performance and thus, a lower efficiency for that scale.
 For checkpoint/restart, efficiency will also be lost due to the checkpointing overhead.
 Replication, on the other hand, would incur a direct 50\% efficiency loss simply by using the framework, as half the processes would just do redundant work.

-The Mean Time Between Failures (MTBF) of a system is defined as the MTBF of one core divided by the number of cores.
-A projection based on failure statistics in the Jaguar supercomputer of Oak Ridge National Laboratory with 45208 processors has shown that the per-processor MTBF in the platform can be estimated as approximately 125 years\cite{bougeret-checkpointing-2011}.
-In exascale systems with 600,000 to over a million cores, this translates to a system MTBF of approximately 3000 to 6000 seconds, which matches the observed failures every hour.
-For our experiments, we used a failure simulator to kill random processes with MTBF set to 2000 seconds at 8192 processors to emulate the system MTBFs of exascale systems.
+We first show results with HPCG.
+We have chosen the HPCG target execution time as 3 hours to meet our job time limit constraints across a large number of executions.
+We used a failure simulator to kill random processes with MTBF set to 2000 seconds at 8192 processors, which is sufficient to have a noticeable impact given the benchmark's runtime, as higher MTBF values require longer-running executions to be measured fairly.
+We expect our results to hold similar patterns when a longer-running application is used with a higher MTBF value.
 Since the MTBF value doubles when the number of processors is halved, we set the MTBF to 4000 seconds for 4096-processor executions and so on.
 Our failure simulator killed processes at time intervals based on a Weibull distribution of shape 0.7, which was shown to closely match the failure distribution in real systems\cite{schroeder-large-2009}.